GiPiLab/simulateur-emprunts/README.md

 - Clone the repository

-- `cordova build` into the root of the repository
+- `cordova prepare ; cordova build` into the root of the repository